 Each purchase or renewal of a Trout Unlimited license plate supports Georgia’s trout conservation and management programs.
 These efforts affect trout production, stocking and stream restoration throughout North Georgia.

-DNR wildlife plates cost only $25 more than a standard “peach” plate to buy or for annual renewal, thanks to a 2014 law change that rolled back the cost of DNR plates and dedicated more of the fees to wildlife.
+DNR wildlife plates cost only $25 more than a standard “peach” plate to buy or for annual renewal.
 For all of Georgia’s license plates, including standard tags, there is also a $20 registration fee each year, plus applicable ad-valorem taxes.

 For plates, $19 of each purchase and $20 of every renewal goes to help wildlife.
 For the Wildlife Resources Division plates, as much as 80 percent of the fee is dedicated to the programs that need this support.